wadmp/wadmp.github.io/src/gen3/docs/adding-devices/install-client-app/README.md

 - **Note:** An Application Note is available for reference and settings of the client Router App if needed.

-**Step 4:** Download the appropriate ".tgz" router app file based on your device platform and install it manually through your device user interface.
+**Step 4:** Download the appropriate ".tgz" Router App file based on your device platform and install it manually through your device user interface.

 ![APP-4](../../images/RouterAPP/APP-4.png)